-I. INTRODUCTION
+I. Introduction

-The MORSE code is a large general-purpose multigroup Monte Carlo radiation-transport computer code system that has been undergoing development at Oak Ridge National Laboratory since the late 1960s.
-Although no claims can be made regarding its superiority in either theoretical details or Monte Carlo techniques, since its inception MORSE has been used more widely than any other Monte Carlo radiation transport code available.
-The principal reason for this popularity is that the code is relatively easy to use, it is independent of any installation or distribution center, and it can be easily customized to fit almost any specific need.
+The MORSE code is a large general-use multigroup Monte Carlo code system.
+Although no claims can be made regarding its superiority in either theoretical details or Monte Carlo techniques, MORSE has been, since its inception at ORNL in the late 1960s, the most widely used Monte Carlo radiation transport code.
+The principal reason for this popularity is that MORSE is relatively easy to use, independent of any installation or distribution center, and it can be easily customized to fit almost any specific need.